Georgia’s Statute of Limitations for Medical Malpractice

 If a medical professional caused you or a loved one injury, you may be able to file a claim and hold him liable for any damages his negligence caused you.
 It is important to know, however, that per Georgia’s medical malpractice statute of limitations, you must do so quickly.

-For help with a Georgia medical malpractice claim, call a Gwinnett County medical malpractice lawyer at Brauns Law today: 404-418-8244.
+For help with a Georgia medical malpractice claim, call a Duluth Georgia medical malpractice lawyer at Brauns Law, PC today: 404-348-0889.

 How long do I have to file a claim?